olincollege/repeat-order-analysis/README.md

 To successfully run the code on your machine, you will need to clone the repo, then install the necessary dependencies mentioned above.
-The computational essay should run without complication if you use the preprovided data from Andrew's Etsy Shop because relative file paths were used.
+The computational essay ('Essay.ipynb') should run without complication if you use the preprovided data from Andrew's Etsy Shop because relative file paths were used.
 However, if you run into difficulty reading the data, change the data file path for 'orders.json' to the full path on your computer.
 This can be done by changing the variable